The Eichler Way: Stylish Modern Living in the Suburbs

 Ultimately, a scandal surrounding the family business changed Eichler’s career path – and gave the architectural world the California modern style, a local, nature-inspired take on the architectural principles of modernists like Mies van der Rohe and Frank Lloyd Wright.

-Although Joseph Eichler was not an architect, he worked with famous designers and architects to build gorgeous and reasonably-priced homes that effectively linked the indoors and outdoors (courtesy of Nook Real Estate).
+Although Joseph Eichler was not an architect, he worked with famous designers and architects to build gorgeous and reasonably-priced homes that effectively linked the indoors and outdoors.

 The First Eichler Homes